riparise/solar-panel-sizing-tool/README.md

    pip install -r requirements.txt
    ```

-## Usage
+## Usage 🧰

 To use the Solar Panel Sizing Tool, follow these steps:

 1. Modify the YAML configuration file (`config.yml`) with your specific parameters.
-Here is the parameters list:
+Here's the parameters list:

-- `latitude` and `longitude`: The geographical coordinates of your location.
+   - `latitude` and `longitude`: The geographical coordinates of your location in degrees.
+Default: latitude=52.52 and longitude=13.40
-- `panel_azimuth` and `panel_angle`: The azimuth angle and tilt angle of your solar panels.
+   - `panel_azimuth`: The azimuth angle of your solar panels in degrees (0=north, 90=east, 180=south, 270=west).
+Default: 245
-- `max_inverter_power`: The maximum inverter power (limited to 600 watts for the Berlin subsidy program).
-- `latitude` and `longitude`: The geographical coordinates of your location.
-- `panel_azimuth` and `panel_angle`: The azimuth angle and tilt angle of your solar panels.
+   - `panel_angle`: The tilt angle of your solar panels in degrees (0=horizontal, 90=vertical).
+Default: 90
-- `max_inverter_power` and `inverter_efficiency`: The maximum inverter power and average efficiency (limited to 600 watts for the Berlin subsidy program).
+   - `max_inverter_power`: The maximum inverter power in Watts.
+Default: 600
-- `panel_price_per_watt` and `energy_cost_per_kwh`: Costs related to solar panel installation and energy rates.
+   - `inverter_efficiency`: The average inverter efficiency.
+Default: 0.91
+   - `energy_cost_per_kwh`: Energy rates in EUR/kWh.
+Default: 0.35
+   - `installation_costs` and `subsidy_amount`: Additional installation costs and subsidies in EUR.
+Default: subsidy=500 and installation_costs=30
-- `system_losses`: other losses that are not associated with inverter efficiency (panels degradation, glass transmittance, dirty, etc.)
+   - `system_losses`: Other losses that are not associated with inverter efficiency like panels degradation, glass transmittance, dirt, and more.
+Default: 0.05
-- `installation_costs` and `subsidy_amount`: Additional costs and subsidies.
-- `horizon_data`: list of elevation of horizon in degrees, at arbitrary number of equally spaced azimuths clockwise from north. (e.g. for a south faced façade with buildings nearby [90, 90, 90, 20, 20, 20, 90, 90])
+   - `horizon_data`: List of elevation of horizon in degrees, at arbitrary number of equally spaced azimuths clockwise from north. (e.g., for a south-faced façade with buildings nearby [90, 90, 90, 20, 20, 20, 90, 90])
    - `pv_tech`: Cell technologies.
-Options are 'crystSi', 'CIS', 'CdTe' or 'Unknown'}, defaults to 'crystSi'
+Options are 'crystSi', 'CIS', 'CdTe', or 'Unknown'.
+Default: 'crystSi'
-- `panel_sizes`: List of the panel sizes to be analysed in Watts
+   - `panel_sizes`: List of the panel sizes to be analyzed in Watts.
+Default: [600, 800, 1000, 1100, 1200, 1300, 1400]
+   - `panel_price`: Costs of the panels.
+Either as a single coefficient (in EUR per Watt of nominal power), or as a list with the cost of each panel size analyzed.
+Default: 0.52

    Feel free to modify these parameters to match your specific setup and requirements.

-   Adjust the values to match your specific setup and preferences.

 2. Run the main script using Python: